eaardal/octobiwan/README.md

 1. `Payload URL`: `{your-hosted-octobiwan-api}/github/hook?slackHook={Webhook
    URL}`
 1. `Content type`: `application/json`
-1. Select events to send to hook.
+1. Select events to send to hook (see supported events below).
 1. Invoke events, see that they appear in Slack, as configured in your `Incoming WebHook integration`.
-Remember that in the Webhook configuration page, at the bottom, you can inspect Recent Deliveries, and `Redeliver` events to replay them repeatedly, instead of invoking actual events in GitHub.
+Remember that in the Webhook configuration page in GitHub, at the bottom, you can inspect _Recent Deliveries_, and _Redeliver_ events, to replay them repeatedly instead of invoking actual events in GitHub.

 #### Querystring parameters